vbmobile/mobile-id-documentation/docs/Features/Form/Form_Index.md

 === "Android"

-    Here's how you can get the result by using the result launcher that's passed as the final parameter:
+    Here's how you can get the result by using the form callback:

     ```kotlin
-    private val formCallback: ActivityResultLauncher<Intent> =
-        registerForActivityResult(ShowFormResultLauncher()) {
+    interface OnFormCompletion {
+        fun onFormSuccess(formAnswer: FormAnswer)
+        fun onFormError(formError: FormError)
     }

     ```

-    The result of this operation will be the following model that will either hold an error or an answer

-    ```kotlin
-    data class FormActivityResult(
-        val formAnswer: FormAnswer? = null,
-        val formError: FormError? = null
-    )
-    ```
+    FormAmswer on the success callback is defined as:

     ```kotlin
     data class FormAnswer(